PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 09:12:42
+Last updated: 2024-04-06 09:13:15
-Random Quote: Whatever happens next, it's not gonna go down the way you think it is. - Mike Ehrmantraut
+Random Quote: The world is one great web, and no man dare not touch a single strand lest all the others tremble.  -  Illyrio Mopatis